 Typically when we hear the word franchise we think of the large commercial chains of stores that spring up overnight,... more

-Written by attorney Al Mohajerian, almost 5 years ago.
+Written by attorney Al Mohajerian, about 5 years ago.

 There are three basic types of franchises: Distributorships which grant the right to sell the company's products.